Murad Arif

 Murad Arif oghlu Shukur (Murad Arif oğlu Şükür) (born 27 September 1981) is an Azerbaijani singer, composer, record producer, showman, and journalist.
-The Azerbaijanian press has described him as "Hitmaker".
+The Azerbaijani press has described him as "Hitmaker".
 He is the author and presenter of YouTube project "Popumuz Var!".
 He was chosen as a coach in the international project "The Voice".

 Biography

 Murad Arif was born on 27 September 1981 in Sumgait.
 His father is originally from Fuzuli, and his mother is originally from Shusha.
 He has two sisters.
 He is the brother of TV presenter Konul Arifgizi.
 Murad received his secondary education in Sumgait.
 He is a graduate of the International Economic Relations faculty.
 He has two children: his son was born in 2014 and his daughter was born in 2015.

 Television career

 In 2002, Murad worked for Radio Space 104 FM.
 Later, he worked in Lider Jazz FM, Public radio & Day.AZ radio as DJ.
 His first television show was broadcast on ITV, in 2006 with Husniya Maharramova, named "Qaraj".
 In 2007, Murad won famous Azerbaijani competition "Mashin show".
 He was the presenter of "Yeni Sahar", "Solo" in Lider TV and "Gun kechir" in ATV.
 In 2010 he was commentator of the opening ceremony of World Football Championship.
 He was commentator of the international music competition "5 Звезд".
-In 2014, he was one of the judges of "Böyük səhnə", and he was the one of the supporters of Dilara Kazimova, who won the 2014 edition of Boyuk Sehne.
-He is also the host of one of its kind Youtube show "Popumuz Var!".
+In 2014, he was one of the judges of "Böyük səhnə", and he was one of the supporters of Dilara Kazimova, who won the 2014 edition of Boyuk Sehne.
+He is also the host of one of its kind YouTube show "Popumuz Var!".
 Arif commentated for Azerbaijan at the Eurovision Song Contest in 2006, 2019, 2021, and 2022.